Master Naturalist Multi-Day Workshop

 Become a master naturalist during a three-day workshop covering many aspects of flora and fauna of the area!

-Join the YMCA Outdoor Education staff to become a Master Naturalist!
+Join the YMCA Environmental Education staff to become a Master Naturalist!
 Over the course of three days you will learn how to ID common plants and animals in a forest and riparian ecosystem, learn about the formation of the Rocky Mountains, and learn the science behind wildfires.
 At the end of the course you will be awarded a Master Naturalist certification and celebrate with a group campfire!
 This workshop is for ages 18+ and includes all activities and programs included.
 Choose what dates work best for your schedule!
 A convenient option of multiple mid-week sessions throughout the year to choose from.

 Our Instructors are joining us from all around the country, having knowledge of various ecosystems to help you connect your knowledge back home.
 Before coming to the YMCA of the Rockies, our instructors have either worked in National Parks or Non-Profits to teach the public about Natural History and Conservation.
 At the YMCA of the Rockies all of our instructors go through a two week Naturalist and BEETLES (Better Environmental Education, Teaching, Learning, and Expertise Sharing) training to teach you current Naturalist methods to be an expert in the field.

 1. Choose what session dates work best for your schedule!

 A convenient option of seasonal mid-week sessions to choose from.
 The Master Naturalist program is $250 for all naturalist sessions for two days.
 Lodging and meals are booked separately.
 Each edition will then have a special class that relates to the season.
 Click to book your Master Naturalist program session.

 August 29 - 31, 2022 - SOLD OUT!

 October 3 - 5, 2022 - SOLD OUT!